101companies/101worker/configs/env/README.md

 File paths and directory paths are similar to each other: they are given relative to the directory that the 101worker directory is in and will be turned into absolute paths by the runner.
 Directory paths *must* and file paths *must not* not end with a slash, that way the runner can disambiguate between a file and a directory paths.
 All directories that appear in any path will be created automatically if they don't exist.
 Nonexistent files will *not* be created (which is why there is a need for disambiguation).
 However, the resulting environment variables *will never have a trailing slash*!

+You can reference the absolute paths to the worker and the absolute path to the result directory using *$worker* and *$results* respectively.

 You can also reference other paths by their key.
 For example, if there is the definition like `dumps101dir : 101web/data/dumps/`, then you can reference that path like `wikiDump101 : [dumps101dir, wiki.json]`.
 The result will be `wikiDump101=/path/to/worker/101web/data/dumps/wiki.json`.

 URLs are only special if they start with the `file://` scheme.
 In that case, their path will be turned into an absolute `file://` URL as described above.
 The same rule for trailing slashes apply.
 Other URLs like `http://` or `https://` won't be touched.